knative/serving/docs/creating-a-kubernetes-cluster.md

 from GCR as published in our development flow (`ko apply -f config/`).
 _This is only necessary if you are not using public Knative Serving and Build images._

-1. Create a Kubernetes secret in the `ela-system` and `build-system` namespace:
+1. Create a Kubernetes secret in the `knative-serving-system` and `build-system` namespace:

     ```shell
     for prefix in ela build; do